The below table shows all courses offered at this N.U.in program location. Click on a course code and title to view its course description.

 SCOTLIT1013: Scottish Literature 1A: The Fantastic and the Real | ENGL 1990: English Lit Elective (Scottish Literature 1A: The Fantastic and the Real) | 4.00 | No | This course introduces students to the past 250 years of Scottish literary history through a combination of celebrated and neglected texts.
 Focussing on poetry and prose, and featuring pirates, fairies, monsters, devils, and the full gamut of loves, joys, sorrows, and traumas, this course examines the range of ways in which people have imagined themselves in, through, or otherwise associated with Scotland.
 This means confronting both the comfortable stories we tell ourselves about ourselves, and the horrors we are liable to reveal. | 11,142 | Scottish Literature 1A: The Fantastic and the Real | SCOTLIT1013 | Scottish Literature 1A: The Fantastic and the Real | ENGL 1990 | English Lit Elective (Scottish Literature 1A: The Fantastic and the Real) | 5 | ||

 CEES1015: Central and Eastern Europe in the Age of Stalin | HIST 1990: History Elective (Central and Eastern Europe in the Age of Stalin) | 4.00 | No | This course explores the political, economic, social and cultural history of Central and Eastern Europe from the end of the First World War until the death of Stalin in 1953.
-It considers both the rise of Stalin to power in Soviet Russia and the impact of Soviet Russia on the other states of the region. | 11,144 | Central and Eastern Europe in the Age of Stalin | CEES1015 | Central and Eastern Europe in the Age of Stalin | HIST 1990 | History Elective (Central and Eastern Europe in the Age of Stalin) | 5 | ||
+It considers both the rise of Stalin to power in Soviet Russia and the impact of Soviet Russia on the other states of the region. | 11,144 | Central and Eastern Europe in the Age of Stalin | CEES1015 | Central and Eastern Europe in the Age of Stalin | HIST 1990 | History Elective (Central and Eastern Europe in the Age of Stalin) | 5 | 154.
+Environmental Studies and History | |

 PUBPOL1010: Social and Public Policy 1A: Foundations of Welfare | LPSC 2990: Law and Public Policy Elective (Social and Public Policy 1A: Foundations of Welfare) | 4.00 | No | This course provides the opportunity to analyse key social problems such as worklessness, poverty, homelessness and ill health, and how they have been addressed by public policy.
 Students examine the historical origins and evolution of the welfare state and engage with challenging debates about the government's current role in welfare. | 11,145 | Social and Public Policy 1A: Foundations of Welfare | PUBPOL1010 | Social and Public Policy 1A: Foundations of Welfare | LPSC 2990 | Law and Public Policy Elective (Social and Public Policy 1A: Foundations of Welfare) | 5 | ||

-MATHS1015: Mathematics 1C: Introduction to Calculus | MATH 1241: Calculus 1 | FQ | 4.00 | No | This course is an introduction to Calculus (differentiation, integration, and differential equations), with an emphasis on applications to subjects like Chemistry, Computing Science, Life Sciences and Social Sciences. | 11,146 | Mathematics 1C: Introduction to Calculus | MATHS1015 | Mathematics 1C: Introduction to Calculus | MATH 1241 | Calculus 1 | 5 | |
+MATHS1015: Mathematics 1C: Introduction to Calculus | MATH 1241: Calculus 1 | FQ | 4.00 | No | This course is an introduction to Calculus (differentiation, integration, and differential equations), with an emphasis on applications to subjects like Chemistry, Computing Science, Life Sciences and Social Sciences. | 11,146 | Mathematics 1C: Introduction to Calculus | MATHS1015 | Mathematics 1C: Introduction to Calculus | MATH 1241 | Calculus 1 | 5 | 164.
+Health Science and Psychology, 147.
+Environmental and Sustainability Sciences and Economics, 349.
+Business Administration and Criminal Justice, 30.
+Business Administration: BSBA, 33.
+Business Administration and Communication Studies, 293.
+Business Administration and Law, 126.
+Economics and Business Administration, 128.
+Economics and International Business, 162.
+Health Science and Business Administration, 188.
+International Affairs and International Business, 206.
+International Business, 224.
+Mathematics and Business Administration, 320.
+Politics Philosophy Economics and Business Administration |

-MUSIC1020: Listening in Culture | MUSC 1001: Music in Everyday Life | EI, IC | 4.00 | No | This course is designed to introduce students to the challenges of listening critically to music in all styles and media, and expressing a considered argument about its cultural significance, aesthetic quality and ideological implications using non-specialist, accessible language.
+MUSIC1020: Listening in Culture | MUSC 1001: Music in Everyday Life | EI; IC | 4.00 | No | This course is designed to introduce students to the challenges of listening critically to music in all styles and media, and expressing a considered argument about its cultural significance, aesthetic quality and ideological implications using non-specialist, accessible language.
 By indicating and exemplifying an appropriate scholarly recourse to today's multi-media resources for musical study and research, it lays the groundwork for on-going investigations of music both as a distinct discipline and an integral component of diverse cultural practices. | 11,147 | Listening in Culture | MUSIC1020 | Listening in Culture | MUSC 1001 | Music in Everyday Life | 5 | |

-TRS1006: TRS 1: Creation to Apocalypse: Introduction to the Bible | PHIL 1120: Understanding the Bible | IC, SI | 4.00 | No | This is an entrance-level course introducing students to biblical literature and interpretation.
+TRS1006: TRS 1: Creation to Apocalypse: Introduction to the Bible | PHIL 1120: Understanding the Bible | IC; SI | 4.00 | No | This is an entrance-level course introducing students to biblical literature and interpretation.
 Creation to Apocalypse leads students on a whirlwind tour through the whole of the Bible, with particular attention to the stories that have played prominent roles in art, literature, politics, music, and popular culture. | 11,148 | TRS 1: Creation to Apocalypse: Introduction to the Bible | TRS1006 | TRS 1: Creation to Apocalypse: Introduction to the Bible | PHIL 1120 | Understanding the Bible | 5 | |

 PHIL1010: Philosophy 1A: How Should I Think? | PHIL 1990: Philosophy Elective (Philosophy 1A: How Should I Think?) | 4.00 | No | This course will introduce students to the practice of thinking philosophically, by encouraging the development of critical reasoning skills and exploring issues pertaining to the nature and acquisition of knowledge.
-Students will apply their critical skills to issues of current interest and importance within society today. | 11,149 | Philosophy 1A: How Should I Think? | PHIL1010 | Philosophy 1A: How Should I Think? | PHIL 1990 | Philosophy Elective (Philosophy 1A: How Should I Think?) | 5 | ||
+Students will apply their critical skills to issues of current interest and importance within society today. | 11,149 | Philosophy 1A: How Should I Think? | PHIL1010 | Philosophy 1A: How Should I Think? | PHIL 1990 | Philosophy Elective (Philosophy 1A: How Should I Think?) | 5 | 156.
+Environmental Studies and Philosophy, 225.
+Mathematics and Philosophy | |

-ADED12012E: Introduction to Politics | POLS 1990: Political Science Elective (Introduction to Politics) | 4.00 | No | This course provides an introduction to the academic study of Politics for students visiting from Northeastern University focusing on key skills and ideas essential to Level 1 courses in the College of Social Sciences and covering topics such as the state, power and ideology, how democratic liberal democracies operate and approaches to international relations. | 11,150 | Introduction to Politics | ADED12012E | Introduction to Politics | POLS 1990 | Political Science Elective (Introduction to Politics) | 5 | ||
+ADED12012E: Introduction to Politics | POLS 1990: Political Science Elective (Introduction to Politics) | 4.00 | No | This course provides an introduction to the academic study of Politics for students visiting from Northeastern University focusing on key skills and ideas essential to Level 1 courses in the College of Social Sciences and covering topics such as the state, power and ideology, how democratic liberal democracies operate and approaches to international relations. | 11,150 | Introduction to Politics | ADED12012E | Introduction to Politics | POLS 1990 | Political Science Elective (Introduction to Politics) | 5 | 260.
+Political Science and Business Administration | |

 SPS1001: QM1: Measuring Your Social World | POLS 2400: Quantitative Techniques | AD | 4.00 | No | Students will work through basic quantitative techniques and learn how they can apply these to understanding the social world around them with specific focus on data available for public consumption: produced by the State and presented in the media.
-The course will introduce students to key datasets and relevant readings that link to the school's subject areas and will include topical questions related to key themes: inequality, welfare, crime, conflict and health. | 11,151 | QM1: Measuring Your Social World | SPS1001 | QM1: Measuring Your Social World | POLS 2400 | Quantitative Techniques | 5 | |
+The course will introduce students to key datasets and relevant readings that link to the school's subject areas and will include topical questions related to key themes: inequality, welfare, crime, conflict and health. | 11,151 | QM1: Measuring Your Social World | SPS1001 | QM1: Measuring Your Social World | POLS 2400 | Quantitative Techniques | 5 | 157.
+Environmental Studies and Political Science, 227.
+Mathematics and Political Science |

-ADED12013E: Introduction to Sociology | SOCL 1101: Introduction to Sociology | SI, DD | 4.00 | No | This course provides an introduction to the academic study of Sociology focusing on key skills and ideas essential to Level 1 courses in the College of Social Sciences. | 11,152 | Introduction to Sociology | ADED12013E | Introduction to Sociology | SOCL 1101 | Introduction to Sociology | 5 | |
+ADED12013E: Introduction to Sociology | SOCL 1101: Introduction to Sociology | SI; DD | 4.00 | No | This course provides an introduction to the academic study of Sociology focusing on key skills and ideas essential to Level 1 courses in the College of Social Sciences. | 11,152 | Introduction to Sociology | ADED12013E | Introduction to Sociology | SOCL 1101 | Introduction to Sociology | 5 | 165.
+Health Science and Sociology, 333.
+Public Health and Sociology, 165.
+Health Science and Sociology, 333.
+Public Health and Sociology, 229.
+Mathematics and Sociology |

 ADED1091E: Scottish 19th Century Painting | ARTH 1990: Art History Elective (Scottish 19th Century Painting) | 4.00 | Yes | During the nineteenth century painting flourished in Scotland and its artists made a significant contribution to British artistic developments.
 This course traces the development of Scottish painting during this period and introduces students to the discipline of art history.
 Focusing on some of the major artists of the period, such as Raeburn, Nasmyth, Wilkie, Paton, Orchardson, McTaggart and the Glasgow Boys, the course highlights the principal characteristics and innovations of their art and the context in which it was created.
 The development of Scottish painting within the wider framework of European art will also be explored. | 11,392 | Scottish 19th Century Painting | ADED1091E | Scottish 19th Century Painting | ARTH 1990 | Art History Elective (Scottish 19th Century Painting) | 5 | ||